bricklen/trufflehunter/README.md

 - bootstrap
 - Has been tested on CentOS and Mint linux only
 - sendmail, to send notification of completed PgBadger execution.
+- trufflehunter.js listens to port 22089 by default.

 **Installation**